auth0/auth0.js/README.md

 });
 ```

-This will result in Auth0 redirecting to your `callbackURL` with an authorization `code` query parameter (vs. items in the URL hash).
-The server-side endpoint then exchanges the `code` for an `access_token` and `id_token` and optionally a full user profile.
-It then usually sets some kind of local session cookie (which is what enables a user to be logged in) and finally redirects back to a meaningful page.
+On successful login, Auth0 will redirect to your `callbackURL` with an appended authorization `code` query parameter.
+Unlike the SPA scenario, this `code` value gets processed completely server-side.

-> Note: This scenario makes use of the "authorization code grant" flow in OAuth 2
+> Note: Server-side processing of the `code` looks something like this: Using whichever [Auth0 server-side SDK](https://auth0.com/docs/quickstart/webapp) necessary, the endpoint on the server should exchange the `code` for an `access_token` and `id_token` and optionally a full user profile.
+It should then set some kind of local session cookie, which is what enables a user to be "logged in" to the website and usually contains data from the user profile.
+It should finally redirect the user back to a meaningful page.

 #### Popup Mode

-The `login` method also supports another mode called Popup Mode, which you enable by passing `popup: true` in the `options` argument.
-In this mode the browser will not be redirected to a separate login page.
+Besides Redirect Mode, the `login` method also supports Popup Mode, which you enable by passing `popup: true` in the `options` argument.
+In this mode the browser will *not* be redirected to a separate login page.
 Instead Auth0 will display a popup window where the user enters their credentials.
-The advantage of this approach is that the original page (and all of its state) remains intact, which can be important, especially for Single Page Apps.
+The advantage of this approach is that the original page (and all of its state) remains intact, which can be important, especially for certain Single Page Apps.

 In Popup Mode you also have no need to get redirected back to the application, since, once the user has logged in, the popup is simply closed.
-Instead Auth0 uses the `login` method's `callback` argument to return control to your application, for both failed and successful logins.
-Along with the `err` argument, you also need to pass `profile, id_token, access_token, state` (and optionally `refresh_token` if you've requested the `offline_access` scope):
+Instead Auth0 uses the `login` method's `callback` argument to return control to your client-side application, for both failed and successful logins.
+Along with the `err` argument, `callback` should also contain arguments `profile, id_token, access_token, state` (and optionally `refresh_token` if the `offline_access` scope has been requested):

 ```js
 auth0.login({